-How to register a USED class 3 Mobility Scooter – You may need to complete a V55/5 if the used vehicle you are buying has not been previously registered.
+How to register a USED class 3 Mobility Scooter – You may need to complete a V55/5 if the used vehicle you are buying has not previously been registered.
 The form can be ordered for FREE from the DVLA by clicking here.
-You may also wish to download the DVLA guide INF211 to help with filling the paperwork out.
+You may also wish to download the DVLA INF211 Guide to help you to fill this paperwork out.

-Do I need a number plate? – When you register with DVLA you will be given a registration number in the same way as registering a car.
+Do I need a number plate? – When you register with the DVLA you will be given a registration number in the same way as registering a car.
 However, unlike a car there is currently no legal requirement to display a number plate.

 How much will the TAX cost? – Road TAX for class 3 Mobility Vehicles is currently FREE.

 Should I have insurance? – Although it is not a legal requirement, it is strongly advised to have insurance.
 Suitable schemes are not too expensive and are available to cover your personal safety, other people’s safety and the value of the vehicle.

 Who should I call for more help – For further information please call the DVLA on 0300 790 6802.